Infatuation Is a Temporary Illusion: How to Escape the Pain

 Remember: You Love Your Brain's Chemicals, Not This Person

 Unless you are experiencing a healthy crush within reality (just attraction and the feeling of connection), your infatuation is a result of an unhealthy dopamine reward circuit that your brain has essentially created as a survival mechanism.
-You are so depressed/unfulfilled/lonely that your brain knows that real life isn't offering much for you in terms of incentive to live, so it creates its own happiness in order to temporarily relieve you from unhappiness and nihilism.
+You are so depressed/unfulfilled/lonely that your brain knows that real life isn't offering much for you in terms of incentive to live, so it creates its own happiness in order to temporarily relieve you from unhappiness, nihilism and lack of focus.

-Infatuation is the brain making its own fun.
-Your brain provides you with a sugary high full of wonder and hope and promises for the future, and then when real life doesn't follow the illusion (e.g. when the person unsurprisingly doesn't devote their entire life to you because they have their own life/feelings), you will experience the crash.
+Infatuation is the brain making its own fun through a "fantasy bond".
+Your brain provides you with a sugary high full of wonder and hope and promises for the future, and then when real life doesn't follow the illusion (e.g. when the person unsurprisingly doesn't devote their entire life to you because they have their own life/feelings), you will experience the consequent crash.
+There is a duality to every strong psychological experience, and what goes up always comes down.

 Mocking yourself slightly and realising that your brain is "glitching" in this way is imperative.
 Tell yourself, "I love dopamine, not him/her!".
 If the attraction wasn't there, and you knew their personality inside out, would you still "need" them?
 It's almost impossible that you would.
 You might love them in a genuine way, just like some elderly couples love each other after years of commitment, but it wouldn't be delightful and euphoric.
 It wouldn't be what you're craving now, believe me.

 In short: your brain has messed up here, and is misunderstanding the situation.
 We are animals at the end of the day, and our bodies function to promote survival, often not bothering about our feelings.
-Don't listen to what your brain is telling you and try not to crave the highs that it is offering you!
+If your life is lacking authenticity, excitement and motivation, your brain may work to ensure the survival of your genes by creating its own goals.
+Don't listen to everything that your mind is telling you and try not to crave the highs that it is offering you!

 Neuroscience: What Causes Infatuation?